patchedsoul/code-example-realtime-cutouts-in-webxr/README.md

 ### Javascript + Threejs + GLSL

-#### R&D project to demonstrate how greenscreen content can be keyed in realtime using GLSL, then applied to a webGL mesh which can be viewed as a pseudo-3D asset in a 3D canvas.
+#### R&D project to demonstrate how greenscreen type MP4 video can be keyed in realtime using GLSL, then applied to a webGL mesh which can be viewed as a pseudo-3D asset in a 3D canvas and webXR.

 #### TO view in webXR please use the Oculus Quest web browser.